lukasmwerner/dockerfiles/languages/go.md

 # for full parings check out https://go.dev/doc/install/source#environment
 ENV GOOS=linux
-# this will be the cpu arch
+# this will be the target cpu arch
 # Can be amd64 arm64 386 ppc64
 ENV GOARCH=amd64

 RUN go build -o /out/app .

+# if you need certificates use: alpine
+# otherwise just use: scratch
 FROM scratch AS run

 COPY --from=build /out/app /